List of districts in Azad Kashmir: History

-In 1985 Azad Kashmir consisted of 4 districts, Muzaffarabad, Poonch, Mirpur and Kotli Hattian was a subdivision of Muzaffarabad, Bhimber was a subdivison of Mirpur, Bagh and Haveli were subdivisions of Poonch.
+In 1985 Azad Kashmir consisted of 4 districts, Muzaffarabad, Poonch, Mirpur and Kotli Hattian was a subdivision of Muzaffarabad, Bhimber was a subdivision of Mirpur, Bagh and Haveli were subdivisions of Poonch.
 In 1987 Bagh became a separate district from Poonch with Haveli as a subdivion - the other districts remained unchanged.

 In 1996, Azad Kashmir consisted of 7 districts, Muzaffarabad, Bagh, Poonch, Pallandri, Mirpur, Kotli and Bhimber.
 In 2006, Azad Kashmir consisted of 8 districts, Muzaffarabad, Neelum, Mirpur, Bhimber, Kotli, Poonch, Bagh and Sudhnuti (formerly Pallandri).
 The current set-up of 10 districts was established in 2009.